datakind/data-recipes-ai/actions/actions_plugins/postgres-universal/README.md

 This action configures the connection and provides a schema overview for LLM to use.

+NOTE: For the dataKind build, I added the creation of the connection file so the end point does not need to be callled.

 ### Execute Query
 Use OpenAI's GPT to formulate and send your queries.
 The `execute_query` action will interpret these inputs and perform the necessary SQL queries in a read-only manner.